State Policy

 Below we highlight pilots and other proposals to provide critical services and support young people experiencing homelessness need to achieve stability.

-Housing Voucher and Site-Based Services (Proposed)
+Housing and Services Program Grant (Passed)

 Postsecondary Education